thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 The lower BSC of the 4000E phantom may explain the noisier appearance of the curve, although the dips at 21 MHz and 25.5 MHz are consistently observed with other sets of TM phantom and planar reflector data (not shown).
-The general trend of the 4000E reference reflector BSC appears correct, although there are some oscillations not found in the Faran calculation curve.
-The reference reflector BSC values are higher from 5-35 MHz before converging with the Faran calculation.
+The general trend of the 4000E reference reflector BSC appears to be correct, although there are some oscillations not found in the Faran calculation curve.
+The reference reflector BSC values are higher in the 5-35 MHz frequency range before converging with the Faran calculation.
 The mean and standard deviation of the percent difference of the 4000E reference reflector values from the Faran calculation values from 5-50 MHz are 53.6% ± 44.8.
-Agreement between the Faran calculation and reference reflector results for the 5000E is very close in the 5-15 MHz range.
+Agreement between the Faran calculation and reference reflector results for the 5000E is very close in the 5-15 MHz frequency range.
 The reference reflector BSC values are higher from 15-35 MHz before also converging again.
 The mean and standard deviation of the percent difference of the 5000E reference reflector values from the Faran calculation values from 5-50 MHz are 46.6% ± 27.9.